onnela-lab/gptools/stan/docs/padding/padding.md

 fig.tight_layout()
 ```

 Ignoring the need to pad substantially affects the posterior inference, but we recover the exact MAP estimate well even if we pad with only two correlation lengths.
-In practice, we often don't know the correlation length ahead of time, and finding the "right" amount of padding that appropriately balances performance and the need for non-periodic boundary conditions may be an interative process.
+In practice, we often don't know the correlation length ahead of time, and finding the "right" amount of padding that appropriately balances performance and the need for non-periodic boundary conditions may be an iterative process.
 For example, we can start with a small amount of padding and increase it until the posterior inference no longer changes.